 Advisory boards, commissions, workgroups, agencies and other statutory and non-statutory entities play a crucial role in collaboration and engagement with Washingtonians to shape public policy and amplify everyday voices-especially those with lived experience in that area-within the mechanics of state government.
-Per a budget proviso (ESSB 5187) passed in the 2023 legislative session, the Office of Equity (EQUITY) was tasked with "consulting with state boards, commissions, and other entities that support the participation of people from underrepresented populations in policy making processes" to determine how Washington state agencies can improve community engagement and collaboration.
-As a result, a community engagement toolkit is being developed through a collaborative effort between state agencies, boards, commissions, workgroups, and community members from marginalized communities.
-This toolkit will feature a range of engagement strategies presented through both comprehensive documents and visually engaging resources.
-By combining detailed written guidance with intuitive visual aids, the toolkit aims to facilitate effective and inclusive interactions between state agencies and diverse communities.
-Click here for the report.
-Stay tuned for these valuable resources, designed to empower community voices and enhance the effectiveness of public outreach and engagement efforts.
+Per a budget proviso (ESSB 5187) passed in the 2023 legislative session, EQUITY was tasked with "consulting with state boards, commissions, and other entities that support the participation of people from underrepresented populations in policy making processes" to determine how Washington state agencies can improve community engagement and collaboration.